Expert Opinion | 5 mins

-You want to push the slackers just enough (let’s be honest).
-Or even better, you want to stop them having the opportunity to slack off in the first place.
+You want to stop your team having the opportunity to slack off and make sure they're always occupied with something productive while they're on the clock.
 HR-approved version: you’re all about accountability.

 You want to check ops without hassling your managers, because they probably have better things to do, like help you run a great show.

 You want to really know how you’re doing financially without having to call your accountant.

 You want to be completely across your entire business and run a great show with good profit and healthy accountability within your teams.